Rail Europe, Inc.: Products and services

-Rail Europe has built strong partnerships with many of the major train operators in Europe, giving customers access to a wide range of trains and routes.
+Rail Europe has built partnerships with many of the major train operators in Europe.

 European travel products offered by Rail Europe were shaped around a 'catalog' of opportunities, for both B2C and B2C clients, ranging from Europe-HiSpeed to lesser services like Rhine Valley Train and Bavarian Castles and various EuroCity services.
 A dedicated Rail Europe team maintained this 'catalog' for many decades.